Almaviva-SPC/elastick_host/README.md

 These variables are common for master and data node:
 * ekl_version_to_install: the ELK stack version that must be installed and configured
 * elastic_Cluster: the name of the elasticsearch cluster
+* elasticsearch_master_is_datanode: if true the elasticsearch master node is added in the list of hosts logstash will connect to.
+When true, the value of *node.data* in prepare.yml MUST be set to true too.

 ROLES